Physical Clocks in Distributed Systems: NTP and Synchronization

 Hardware Clocks

-Modern CPUs have a crystal oscillator that drives a counter.
-This counter increments at a fixed rate, typically millions of times per second.
+Modern CPUs contain a crystal oscillator driving a counter that increments millions of times per second.
 The operating system reads this counter to track elapsed time since some epoch.

 On Linux, two hardware clocks exist: